-Learn how to Tie Dye any Shape such as a Heart on a tee shirt, pillow or other fabric.
-A perfect DIY Gift Idea for Valentine’s Day.
+Learn how to make a Heart Tie Dye or dye another shape such as a smiley face or guitar on a tee shirt.
+Tie Dyes make a perfect DIY Gift Idea for Valentine’s Day and Birthdays.

 Here’s a quick craft dyeing project you can still finish for your love by Valentine’s Day.
 What says I love you more than a hand dyed heart shirt?
 So, let me show you how to tie dye a heart.

 This was my first attempt at tie dyeing a specific shape, in this case a heart for a Valentine’s Day shirt.